-If you want to improve the indoor air quality of your home, we recommend our energiVent single room heat recovery unit.
+If you want to improve the indoor air quality in your home, we recommend our single room heat recovery unit.
 Using state-of-the-art technology, it simultaneously retains heat within your home and provides fresh air from outside through internal tubes, meaning that you can feel the benefits of opening your windows without increasing your chances of condensation.

 All of our products are energy efficient and make your home a more eco-friendly place by utilising the air up to 75% more than under ordinary circumstances.

 In addition to ventilation and heat retention products, it is also important to ensure that your home is well cared for in other ways, in order to prevent unnecessary moisture.

 1) Check to see if your windows are allowing rain to seep in and if the sealant around them is damaged.
 Additionally check there is no damage to your roof as this could also allow rain to seep in and damage the interior of your property.

 2) Always make sure that you dry wet areas immediately.
 Wipe up spillages and make sure to dry floors and walls after you take a bath or shower.
 If possible, dry wet clothes outside or in a dryer rather than on radiators, as the moisture from your clothes travels straight into the air.
 Never leave wet clothes in the washing machine and replace water-damaged carpets and fabrics immediately.